Blizihguh/Mayor-McMott/README.md

 Mayor McMott (née MottBot) is an extensible board game bot for [Discord](https://discord.com/) using the [Discordia bot framework](https://github.com/SinisterRectus/Discordia) by SinisterRectus.
 Mayor McMott can emulate various board games so you can play with anyone, anywhere, as long as they have a Discord account and internet access.
 Additionally, adding new games is as easy as writing a few lua functions, giving you the freedom to add any game you can imagine!

 ## How Do I Use It?
 To run Mayor McMott, simply download the repository, create a file named BOT_TOKEN, and put your discord bot's token in it (make sure you don't have a newline at the end of the file).
-Also, rename Chameleon-Special-Cards.lua.example to remove the .example suffix.
-Once you're done with all of this, run MayorMcMott.bat to start the bot!
+Once this is done, the bot can be started by running MayorMcMott.bat.

+For some games which support server-specific data (eg Chameleon), you can add your data in plugins/server-specific/.
+This allows you to add, for instance, Chameleon cards that will only appear when playing in a specific server.
+Games that support this will have example files in plugins/server-specific/; simply edit them to include your custom data, then rename them to remove the .example prefix.

 ## How Do I Add A Game?
 Adding a new game to Mayor McMott is pretty simple.
 All you have to do is: